Skip to main content

 Promoted Listings technical overview

-The resources applicable to both PLS and PLA campaigns are listed below:
+The resources applicable to both general and priority strategy campaigns are listed below:

 • ad – Add listings, either individually or in bulk, to existing campaigns (CPS) or ad groups (CPC).
 You can also retrieve a list of existing campaign ads.
 For the CPS model, you can update bid percentages.
 For the CPC model, you can pause, resume, or archive ads using this resource.